 A state-of-the-art polyurethane track was installed, bringing the athletic industry’s latest technological advances to Rossman.

+Elizabeth Zurlinden, Rossman’s Lower School director, was selected as head of school following Mrs. Shipley's retirement and a nationwide search.
 As Rossman begins it’s second century, the school remains dedicated to it’s mission to provide a strong, well-balanced education in a nurturing school community committed to excellence.

 Mary B. Rossman